garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 }
 {% endhighlight %}

 Now, we have found where the orders lay in the image and we need to extract their values.
 To do that, we average the value of the width of the track (approximately five pixels).
+{: style="text-align: justify"}

 {% highlight r %}
 #Order extraction